 Phil Lesh & Friends, though tardy due to travel delays, took the stage before a raucous, enthusiastic and happy Lock’n family.
 It was quite a group of musicians.
 Phish’s Jon Fishman and Page McConnell joined a smiling Phil, along with Anders Osborne, Joe Russo, and the Infamous Stringdusters, who are right at home here in Appalachia.

 They opened with Scarlet Begonias.
 Dire Wolf followed.
 “DON’T MURDER ME.
 I BEG YOU DON’T MURDER ME.
 PLEEEASE DON'T MURDER ME.”
 Uncle John’s Band was next.
 Susan Tedeschi joined Phil for “Mr. Charlie.”
 “Sugaree” with Derek Trucks followed.
-Then, they played two songs so many Lock’n family members had been waiting for; Shakedown Street with Anders on lead vocals and Terrapin Station.
+Then, they played two songs, so many Lock’n family members had been waiting for; Shakedown Street with Anders on lead vocals and Terrapin Station.

 After Tedeschi Trucks Band came My Morning Jacket.
 Wow!
 Besides the obvious Phish and Phil and Friends, MMJ just might have been the single most impressive set of the entire festival.
-Forget stealing the show, they could have stole Lockn'!
+Forget stealing the show; they could have stolen Lockn'!
 Umphrey's?
 Awesome as usual!
 Rocked it!
 And their light show is by far the most outstanding spectral spectacle we have ever witnessed!
 And we've been to some shows under these many moons with many different cats under the stars.
 Good to see Umph on the main stage for the first time this year!
 Huge!
 Pretty sure they are a write-in for 2017.
 Phil played with lots of energy and enthusiasm, but he was looking every bit of three-quarters of a century.
-May be time for him to hang it up here soon and enjoy the rest of his days here with family and friends outside of the limelight.
+Maybe time for him to hang it up here soon and enjoy the rest of his days here with family and friends outside of the limelight.

 MMJ, in their triumphant inaugural Lockn', unequivocally and surprisingly stole the show Saturday night!
 Some buddies of mine and I were frying our faces off already, rolling around the rolling foothills of Appalachia, when we heard the mellifluous melodies of My Morning Jacket.
 They stole our face!
 Melted our face into the fields.
 Rocked the house.
 Rocked the whole place.
 It was wonderful psychedelic riffs tangled up in some heroin rock with a serious rock star in Jim James, whose voice is capable of sending you off soaring through the stars and the cosmos to the place where it all began.
 All there is left to do is feel the Lovelight from whence we came.
 Magical!
 LSD has a way of doing that on its own, but with MMJ, it went cosmic on us!
 The stars aligned, the universe opened up its hallowed gates, transcending Father Time.
 We were ensconced in the rhythms, the glorious vibrations.
-It was the most perfect moment of the weekend for us.
+It was the perfect moment of the weekend for us.
 This all happened during the cover of “What the World Needs Now is Love.”

 Wow!
 We could not stop listening and watching with wonderfully wide-open ears, enraptured in the wanderlust, soaring through the immense space filled with lights and wonderful rock & roll.
 It was a moment of cosmic surrender.
 They are Shapiro's act, but they had never before rocked LOCKN'.
 My Morning Jacket was taking it up a notch or two!
 Like a whole bunch of notches and a whole other level!
 During the most remarkable performance of the entire weekend, we and many we saw, started climbing a whole new stairway to a whole new heaven, but we didn’t have to leave the space.
 Seriously.
 Freaking rock stars!
 Check out a video of one of Lockn' 2016's best sets here.